bright/new-www/content/jobs/junior-product-designer.md

 * collaborate with product managers and engineers to successfully deliver designs that meet measurable criteria
 * create effective and UI/UX-driven mobile and web interfaces
 * measure the success and failures of your design choices
-* work on internal projects where you can fully use your creative skills
+* work on internal marketing projects where you can fully use your creative skills

 ## preferred qualifications and skills

-* at least 1 year of experience in a similar role
+* at least 6 months of experience in a similar role
-* knowledge of UI/UX principles
+* basic knowledge of UI/UX principles
-* understanding of user-led design approaches
 * excellent attention to details
 * data-driven approach to problem solving
 * eagerness to broaden your knowledge in different industries
-* good command of design tools (e.g. Adobe XD, Sketch, Figma or other)
+* good command of at least one of design tools (e.g. Adobe XD, Sketch, Figma or other)
-* familiarity with current trends in designs
 * very good communication skills both in English and Polish

+## we would also appreciate if you are

+* familiar with current trends in designs
+* up-to-date with Dribble and Behance best design practicwa

 ## **what you will find at Bright Inventions**  **🧡**

-* team's support and **continuous feedback culture**
+* experienced product designer's support
-* regular salary review
+* **continuous feedback culture** and regular salary review
 * **mentoring programme** and regular 1:1 meetings
 * flexible working hours and remote work possibility
 * 20-26 paid days off + Polish bank holidays